 The Commission is planning to propose a revision of Regulation 1008/2008, although the initiative has been delayed because of COVID-19.European Commission, Smart and Sustainable Mobility Strategy, 2020.
 Available here A4E believes that the cart should not be put before the horse, and that the planned revision, including any relevant changes to financial oversight provisions, should be completed first before any new regulatory schemes related to airline insolvency are considered, whose costs are likely to outweigh the benefits.

 The risk of airline insolvency in normal times is low and there are existing instruments and voluntary measures that adequately protect passengers against the consequences in the rare instances where an airline ceases operations.

 While the unprecedented COVID-19 crisis has exposed all economic operators to financial risks, including airlines and other travel companies, a major regulatory change such as mandatory insurance against insolvency or a guarantee fund would have unintended consequences, including higher prices for consumers and distorting competition in the market.

 However, to further reduce the risk of airline insolvency upstream, the revision of Regulation 1008/2008 could be used to ensure more consistent and effective implementation of the requirements on the financial oversight of airlines, which would allow national authorities to address the risk of potential bankruptcies before they occur and take action to mitigate the impact on consumers in advance.

-This could be complemented by interpretative guidelines from the Commission to ensure that the rules are consistently implemented across the EU as well as information campaigns at EU and national level to raise awareness among consumers of the options that are available to protect themselves, such as SAFI, and the availability of rescue fares to repatriate stranded passengers in the unlikely event of an airline failure.
+This could be complemented by interpretative guidelines from the Commission to ensure that the rules are consistently implemented across the EU as well as information campaigns at the EU and national levels to raise awareness among consumers of the options that are available to protect themselves, such as SAFI, and the availability of rescue fares to repatriate stranded passengers in the unlikely event of an airline failure.